hung20gg/vi_clip/README.md

 - Implementation for freezing BERT and only train projection layer in some early epoch + different learning rate.
 - Test the `Evaluate` class
 - Pre-embedding, upload and download scripts (file must be in some order idk)
+- Only change the embedding layer with new vocab (which dataset to change the vocab ??)

 ### Download the dataset